Mikesco3/pve-syncoidVMs/README.md

 ## Roadmap
 I might need to add a few things
 - set origin and detination via arguments
-- set an exclude string to exclude certain datasets, based on a keyword for example all datasets except for vm id 102.
+- set an exclude string to exclude certain datasets, based on a keyword <br>
+  for example all datasets except for vm id 102.